 Applications are reviewed against the eligibility criteria and selected candidates undergo a rigorous assessment focusing on the core elements of the RC Leadership Profile as well as reference checks.
 Those identified by the inter-agency Admission Panel as having the highest potential are included in the RC/HC Talent Pipeline.

 At this moment it is not possible to apply to the RC/HC Talent Pipeline.
+The next call for expression of interest is scheduled to be launched in January 2023.
+Check the website regularly for updates.

 What do RC/HC Talent Pipeline members benefit from?